-Mac Miller dying of overdose in August 2018, Chester Bennington from Linking Park taking his life in 2017 and the list of famous people and anonymous go on and on….
+Mac Miller dying of an overdose in August 2018, Chester Bennington from Linking Park taking his life in 2017, and the list of famous people and anonymous go on and on….

 Nobody got it all figured it out.
 We need to open the conversation.

 No Shave November

 No Shave November is definitely what made Movember so popular.

-It's free, funny, a bit silly, and it catch people's attention.
+It’s free, funny, a bit silly, and it catches people’s attention.

-When you walk into a bar in November and every guys have a moustache, you got to ask why.
+When you walk into a bar in November and every guy has a moustache, you got to ask why.

-And that's where the magic happen, it helps to start the dialogue.
+And that’s where the magic happens, it helps to start the dialogue.

-Even if you can't donate and can't join the events, you can still grow a moustache and take part in a global movement that have the potential to change lives.
+Even if you can’t donate and can’t join the events, you can still grow a moustache and take part in a global movement that has the potential to change lives.

 Testicular and Prostate Cancer (and more…)

-While Movember is mostly associated with Prostate Cancer as it’s the one of the few association to raise awareness on the subject, it covers all kind of Men’s Health Issues.
+While Movember is mostly associated with Prostate Cancer as it’s one of the few associations to raise awareness on the subject, it covers all kinds of Men’s Health Issues.

-The only few things that I know about this 2 cancers I've learn them through Movember.
+The only few things that I know about these 2 cancers I’ve learn them through Movember.

-And while I've got no story to share on that because nobody around me have been touched by it, I want to contribute by sharing stories on mental illness and the demons we all face.
+And while I’ve got no story to share on that because nobody around me has been touched by it, I want to contribute by sharing stories on mental illness and the demons we all face.

 Why we should talk about Mental Illness ?

-I’ve seen a lot of mental illness in my entourage and I’ve had my fare share of struggles too.
+I’ve seen a lot of mental illness in my entourage and I’ve had my fair share of struggles too.

-Not only I’ve been fighting depression a few times in my life, I’ve also started experiencing Anxiety and Panic Attacks in 2017.
+Not only I’ve been fighting depression a few times in my life, but I’ve also started experiencing Anxiety and Panic Attacks in 2017.

 I’ve been lucky enough to be surrounded by great people and I have the chance to be able to talk openly about it.
 That’s mainly what helped me get through it.